pojesh/GIE-Backend-Fast/README.md

 # Image Upscaling and Outpainting Backend API

 This is the backend API for the Image Upscaling and Outpainting webapp.
-It uses Real-ESRGAN models to enhance and outpaint images.
+It uses Real-ESRGAN models for image upscaling and SDXL for high-quality outpainting.

 ## Setup Instructions